ajamarco/recite_coding_challenge/README.md

 - Enhance the styles to make the project more visually engaging.
 - Optimize the use of React-Query and utilize it for pagination or infinite scrolling.
 - Incorporate a mobile layout for the project.
 Currently, the sidebar only shrinks when using a mobile device.
 Also, improve size management for components when viewed on mobile devices.
-- Ensure that accessibility is a top priority when preparing this project for production.